Gastrulation

-Gastrulation is the stage in the early embryonic development of most animals, during which the blastula (a single-layered hollow sphere of cells), or in mammals the blastocyst is reorganized into a multilayered structure known as the gastrula.
-Before gastrulation, the embryo is a continuous epithelial sheet of cells; by the end of gastrulation, the embryo has begun differentiation to establish distinct cell lineages, set up the basic axes of the body (e.g. dorsal-ventral, anterior-posterior), and internalized one or more cell types including the prospective gut.
+Gastrulation is the stage in the early embryonic development of most animals, during which the blastula (a single-layered hollow sphere of cells), or in mammals, the blastocyst, is reorganized into a two-layered or three-layered embryo known as the gastrula.
+Before gastrulation, the embryo is a continuous epithelial sheet of cells; by the end of gastrulation, the embryo has begun differentiation to establish distinct cell lineages, set up the basic axes of the body (e.g. dorsal–ventral, anterior–posterior), and internalized one or more cell types, including the prospective gut.

+Gastrula layers

 In triploblastic organisms, the gastrula is trilaminar (three-layered).
 These three germ layers are the ectoderm (outer layer), mesoderm (middle layer), and endoderm (inner layer).
 In diploblastic organisms, such as Cnidaria and Ctenophora, the gastrula has only ectoderm and endoderm.
 The two layers are also sometimes referred to as the hypoblast and epiblast.
-Sponges do not go through the gastrula stage, which is why they are basal among all animals.
+Sponges do not go through the gastrula stage.

 Gastrulation takes place after cleavage and the formation of the blastula, or blastocyst.
 Gastrulation is followed by organogenesis, when individual organs develop within the newly formed germ layers.
 Each layer gives rise to specific tissues and organs in the developing embryo.